damilolah/Introduction-to-Machine-Learning/chapter3.md

 --- type:MultipleChoiceExercise lang:r xp:100 skills:1 key:4c2e1e4e93
 ## Decision Tree Algorithm

 Decision tree is a type of `supervised learning` algorithm and is mostly used in `classification` problems.
-This algorithm involves splitting the population or sample into two or more subpopulation based on most significant splitter or input variables.
+This algorithm involves splitting the population or sample into two or more subpopulation based on most significant splitter in input variables.

 Suppose we have a sample of `30 students` with two input variables `Gender` (Boy / Girl) and `Height` (5 to 6 ft).
 15 out of these 30 play `Basketball` in leisure time.
 Students in red play basketball and those in blue do not.
 Let’s say we want to create a model to predict who will play basketball during leisure period?
 Basically, we want to separate students who play basketball in their leisure time based on highly significant input variable among all two variables (a.k.a. predictors)